🚦 Essential Knowledge

 Stopping Signal

-Extend your left arm out and bend it downward at the elbow.
+Left arm out and bent downward at the elbow.

 Slowing Down Signal

-Extend your left arm out and move it up and down.
+Left arm out and moved slowly up and down.

 Overtaking Signal